 I feel like Merlin should have been prefaced with, “This is not a love story.
 This is a story about love,” 500 Days of Summer-style.

-I never shipped Merthur.
-I fell for the Arthur/Gwen pairing the first time Arthur said “Guine-vere” in that way that he did, and I was happy to see them finally overcome the obstacles and get married.
-But romance was never really what Merlin was about, and I was always more keen on the medieval world, the complicated family ties, the camaraderie of the knights, and the downfall of Morgana.
-Merlin and Arthur’s friendship was great, but I never saw it as more than just another aspect of the show.
+And no, it wasn’t Arthur and Guinevere, as much as I genuinely did love that relationship.
+I fell for the Arthur/Gwen pairing the first time Arthur said “Guine-vere” in that way he did, and I was happy to see them finally overcome the obstacles and get married.
+But romance was never really what Merlin was about for me; I was always more keen on the medieval world, the complicated family ties, the camaraderie of the knights, and the downfall of Morgana.
+And Merlin and Arthur’s friendship was great, but I never saw it as more than just another aspect of the show.

 Merlin was never about Arthur and Gwen, or Morgana, or the knights.
 It wasn’t even about Arthur.
 All of that was important to the story, yes, and to the legend it was based on, but as enjoyable as those elements were, they were not the core of the show.
 BBC’s Merlin was, above all else, a story about Merlin’s feelings for Arthur: the friendship, the loyalty, the devotion – and yes, the love.